 This course explores ethical issues and decision-making processes involved in biomedical research and practice as viewed from legal, medical, social, and philosophical perspectives.
-The student applies philoasrequired Prerequisite: FSC 1021 sophical frameworks, theoretical approaches, argument development skills, and critical thinking to address moral questions pertaining to the beginning and end of life; biotechnology and genetic experimentation; justice in healthcare; responsibilities of physicians; environmental health; and other pertinent topics.
+The student applies philosophical frameworks, theoretical approaches, argument development skills, and critical thinking to address moral questions pertaining to the beginning and end of life; biotechnology and genetic experimentation; justice in healthcare; responsibilities of physicians; environmental health; and other pertinent topics.
 3 hours of online lecture per week Prerequisite: ENG 1061